Kelvide/Basics-of-react-ts/README.md

 useEffect.tsx: useEffect is a Hook that lets you synchronize a component with an external system.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount combined.

 useRef.tsx: The useRef hook is used for: Accessing and interacting with DOM elements.
 Keeping a persistent value across renders without causing re-renders.

+store.ts: This file configures the Zustand store, which is used for state management in a React application.
+Zustand is a small, fast, and scalable state-management solution that provides a simple API for managing global state.

+zustand.tsx: This component demonstrates how to manage a list of users using Zustand for state management and useRef for form handling.
+It allows users to add new user entries to the store and displays the current list of users.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.